Fledrox/Fledrox/README.md

 Hi, I'm fled!
 I do digital drawing, 3D modelling and game art.
 I make games in Godot and do web dev for fun too.

-Lang skills I guess are GDScript, CSS, JS.
-I wanna learn Kotlin one day because it is epic and based.
+My "programming languages" "skills" are GDScript, CSS, JS

-I use KDE Plasma on Linux because Gnome is as customizable as a plastic toy computer.
+I run a PC with Kubuntu, and I love Plasma's customizability.
+Definitely better for me than its dumbed down brother Gnome.

-I like videogames and my faves are Trackmania, Minecraft, Terraria and Zelda Breath of the Wild.
+I like videogames and my faves are Trackmania, Minecraft, Terraria and Zelda: Breath of the Wild.

-now go to my site
+done reading? now go read some more on my site